 That’s a reasonable first question: why do you need a website?

-A published author’s career can be quantified as successful or not, based on the number of published works and the number of sales.
+A published author’s career can be quantified as successful or not, based on the number of published works and sales.
 You might argue that this is not the only way to value art.
 I agree that essentially, writing is an art, but it’s also business if you truly want to be a writer full-time.
 It’s really not that different from being a plumber who really enjoys fitting pipes.
-In the end, he/she still need to sell their services to acquire money to continue with their craft.
+In the end, they still need to sell their services to acquire money to continue with their craft.

 It’s not any different for writers.

 But here comes the conundrum: You want to be a better writer, so you need to write a lot.
-Therefore, you have to spend all your free time writing more, getting critiqued, improving your craft.
+Therefore, you have to spend your free time writing more, getting critiqued, improving your craft.
 This means that you don’t have spare time to put any effort into a website.

 I believe that that is the wrong mindset.
-If you are serious about becoming a successful published author, you must re-frame that mindset and think about your author website as an extension of yourself.
+If you are serious about becoming a successful published author, you must re-frame that mindset and think about your author’s website as an extension of yourself.
 It’s a means to communicate outwardly.
 And, inasmuch as you don’t like to hear this, the effort you need to put into your web presence is, counter-intuitively, inversely proportional to your success.